-Surgery is a procedure that affects your body in many ways besides the actual reason for the operation.
-Any type of surgery from an appendectomy (Sepsis and Appendicitis) to a face lift to a Cesarean section (Sepsis and Pregnancy) exposes your body to infection and a fair number of complications, many of which could develop into sepsis.
+Surgery is a procedure that affects your body in many ways aside from the actual reason for the operation.
+Any type of surgery from an appendectomy (Sepsis and Appendicitis) to a face lift to a Cesarean section (Sepsis and Pregnancy) exposes your body to infection and a fair number of complications, some of which could develop into sepsis.

 How does sepsis occur after surgery?

-The most common cause of sepsis after surgery is infection.
-This could be infection of the incision, where the surgeon opened to perform the procedure, or an infection that develops after the surgery, such as pneumonia or UTIs.
+Infection after surgery can cause sepsis.
+This could be infection of the incision, the opening in the skin, or an infection that develops after the surgery, such as pneumonia or a UTI.

 When you have surgery, it is important to monitor the incision, watching it for signs of infection.
 This would be

 - Pus or other fluid coming from the incision

 - Warmer than usual skin around the incision

 Pneumonia is not uncommon after having surgery, which is why it is important to get up and about as quickly as is possible after the operation.
 Deep breathing and coughing exercises are also helpful in keeping your lungs clear.
 Patients who had to use a ventilator to breathe, a machine that pushes air into the lungs, are also at a higher risk of developing pneumonia.